Moving home and your benefits

 Renting from a private landlord

-If you are renting from a private landlord, there are extra bedroom tax rules.
-These rules could mean that your housing benefit is less than your rent.
+If you are renting from a private landlord, there are extra rules about how many bedrooms you are allowed.

 • You can only claim for up to 4 bedrooms, even if you meet the eligibility criteria for more.